 Well done!
 Now you can easily deploy a new contract.
-Fill in fields and save the settings and the Contract will be available for everyone.
+Fill in the fields and save the settings, and the contract will be available for everyone.

 Here is the contract code, written in Solidity:

-You can compile it within the Parity Wallet by using the “Develop” page in the “Contracts” tab.
-For now we will assume the contract is already deployed: this can be done with Parity Wallet by using the “Deploy” function.
+You can compile it in the Parity Wallet by using the “Develop” page in the “Contracts” tab.
+For now, we will assume the contract is already deployed; this can be done with Parity Wallet by using the “Deploy” function.

-Now you can add this contract to a watch-list (Contracts -> Watch in Parity), follow tips to fill required fields, synchronize with network and test it as well.
+Now you can add this contract to a watch-list (Contracts -> Watch in Parity), follow tips to complete required fields, synchronize with the network, and test it.

-Parity supports state snapshotting which significantly reduces sync-times and database pruning which reduces disk requirements.
-Get synced by running:$ parity
+Parity supports state snapshotting, which significantly reduces sync-times and database pruning as well as disk requirements.
+Get synced by running:

 By default, when running Parity, Parity Ethereum will connect to the official public Ethereum network.

-In order to run a chain different to the official public Ethereum one, Parity has to be ran with the –chain option or with a config file specifying chain = “path” under [parity].
+To run a chain different from the official public Ethereum chain, Parity must be run with the –chain option or with a config file specifying chain = “path” under [parity].

 There are a few named chains, for example, Main network, Kovan, Ropsten, etc.

-In our project we’ve decided to use Kovan, a new testnet for Ethereum using Parity’s Proof of Authority consensus engine, with benefits over Ropsten:
+In this project, we have decided to use Kovan, a new testnet for Ethereum using Parity’s Proof of Authority consensus engine, with benefits over Ropsten:

-For Windows setup you can check up short tutorialhttps://www.youtube.com/watch?v=dTjstkfOT8E
+For Windows setup, you can check up short tutorial

-… to automatically fetch a recent snapshot from the network, restore from it, and continue syncing.
+to automatically fetch a recent snapshot from the network, restore it, and continue syncing.